maddigits/maddigits.github.com/_posts/2014-11-26-telegram-notifications.md

 ---
 layout: post
-title: "Notify that a server is down using Telegram"
+title: "Notify your team using Telegram"
 ---

 In an ideal world, applications will never go down.
 In the real world, they